-Credentials submitted by the applicant are evaluated by Graduate Education and by the Family and Human Development Doctoral Graduate Committee.
+Credentials submitted by the applicant are evaluated by the Graduate College and by the Family and Human Development Doctoral Graduate Committee.
 Applications are considered for admission in the following academic year.

 To ensure consideration, all applicant materials must be received by December 1.
-Phone or skype interviews will be conducted with select applicants and admitted applicants will be invited to the doctoral recruitment weekend, typically in February.
+Phone or skype interviews will be conducted with select applicants, and admitted applicants will be invited to the doctoral recruitment weekend, typically in February.
 Notice of teaching and research awards are given by early April.

-Applicants are strongly encouraged to contact faculty members whose interests match their own prior to completing their application (see Appendix A or https://thesanfordschool.asu.edu/node/17).
+Applicants are strongly encouraged to contact faculty members whose interests match their own prior to completing their application (see Appendix A or https://thesanfordschool.asu.edu/degree-programs/graduate-programs/family-and-human-development-phd/program-faculty).